 To put this all in context it was only a mere nine months earlier that Henry Ford’s Quadracycle was first to drive around the streets of Detroit, Michigan.
 And four years after the Duryea brothers first brought a gasoline powered vehicle to the streets of the United States.

-One hundred and twenty years later our hosts’ Christopher Cooper, Joe Beaudette and Tom Cross will build an exact replica of the “Fossmobile.”
+One hundred and twenty years later our hosts’ Christopher Cooper and Joe Beaudette will build an exact replica of the “Fossmobile.”
 What do our hosts’ have in common with George Foss?
-Christopher, Joe and Tom are not automobile experts nor auto engineers, neither was George Foss, he had to grope in the darkness like all the other early auto pioneers did in the late 19th century.
+Christopher and Joe are not automobile experts nor auto engineers, neither was George Foss, he had to grope in the darkness like all the other early auto pioneers did in the late 19th century.

 There are no plans just three scratchy photographs showing George’s little machine.
 Can we reverse engineer the little car from these old snapshots coupled with a few vague writings about how the car worked?
 And in the end, can we build a working Fossmobile to again roar to life up and down the streets of Sherbrooke?

 Intended Audiences: Car enthusiasts, history buffs, fans of reverse engineering and experimental reconstruction archaeology, local and provincial interest and interest in Canadian firsts.